KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Since this method focuses on using hardware rasterization, some amount of duplicate work will be done during the update.
 This means that there will be cases where parts of the green areas will be re-generated.
 Some possible approaches to reducing this will be discussed later.

+# Physical Memory Format

+The physical backing memory can be created as a 32-bit floating point texture.
+Depending on which operation is being done (read vs write), the texture may be converted to a compatible format that is more convenient for us to use.
+Later in this article this will be done during shadow map rendering where we bind it as a 32-bit unsigned integer image in order to gain access to image atomic min/max.

 # Method Overview

 ![overview](/assets/v0.11/svsms/VSM_Overview.png)